dgollub/dkg-webserver/README.md

 It is mostly based on the [web server](https://doc.rust-lang.org/book/ch20-00-final-project-a-web-server.html) chapter of the [The Rust Programming Language Book](https://doc.rust-lang.org/book/).

-While the implementation follows the book for the most part, but I take some liberties to implement certain things and parts differently.
+While the implementation follows the book for the most part, I took some liberties to implement certain things and parts differently.

 The server can only handle `GET` requests right now.